The Siamese Standard in history

 CONDITION: Not too fat, inclined more to muscle.

-Note: Siamese C ts with brown or white spots on stomach or throat, grey or greenish tinge in eyes, odd eyes. blotched colored coats, tabby or tickled markings, extra or white toes, or long hairs appearing in the brown points are seriously handicapped from winning awards.
+Note: Siamese Cats with brown or white spots on stomach or throat, gray or greenish tinge in eyes, odd eyes. blotched colored coats, tabby or tickled markings, extra or white toes, or long hairs appearing in the brown points are seriously handicapped from winning awards.

 SCALE OF POINTS